 Frequently Asked Questions

 Welcome to the ADA Commons FAQ page!
-Here you can find answers to questions from ADA Commons stakeholders that have emerged as it has grown.
+Here you can find answers to questions from ADA Commons stakeholders that have emerged as the project has grown.

-Click the arrows next to the headings below to expand or collapse a section and see a hyperlinked list of answered questions.
-You can also scroll down past this section to browse through the questions.
+Click the '+' next to the headings below to expand or collapse a section and see a hyperlinked list of answered questions.
+You can also scroll down past this section to browse through the questions or use the Ctrl + F (on Windows)/Command + F (on Mac) function to search for specific terms.

 General